-Students might look for many ways to earn money while studying, in order to support their education and living circumstances in Austria.
+Students might look for many ways (jobs) to earn money while studying, in order to support their education and living circumstances in Austria.
 Foreign students in Austria are permitted to work part-time for a maximum of 20 hours per week.

-Furthermore, as long as the student is engaged in an Austrian study programme, they are permitted to work and earn money without requiring a work permit.
+Furthermore, as long as the student is engaged in an Austrian study programme.
+They are permitted to work and earn money without requiring a work permit.

 Working paid jobs with restricted hours, working on your university campus, jobs online, or service occupations that demand ability or expertise are all prevalent methods to make money in Austria.
 Some of the job opportunities available to students are as follows: